Facing Fear with Self-Inquiry: A Yogic Perspective

 One of my earliest teachers was my own body.

 Since a dentist hurt me during a procedure, checking if the nerve of a broken tooth was alive, I developed a visceral fear of dentist appointments.
 For years, I’d brace myself in the chair, tense and anxious.
-One day, I chose to stay with the present moment instead of the past experience.
+One day, I chose to stay with the present moment instead of dwelling on past experiences.
 I was putting the Ego second so I could experience with the Intellect’s discernment.
 I softened and heard myself: “This moment is new.
 I am not hurting.
 The dentist is careful, and I don’t feel any pain.”
 It worked.
 I relaxed, trusted, and stepped away from fear.

 I sat with the questions.
 I listened to the fear in my body.
 I let it speak.
 And then something softened.
-I realized I didn’t have to become someone else—I could simply expand who I already was.
+I realized I didn’t have to become someone else—I could expand who I already was.
 I could be a teacher, a consultant, and a coach, depending on what my clients need.
 I didn’t have to choose one or the other.
 Once again, self-inquiry helped me move from fear to clarity.

 Self-Inquiry Prompts for You